moinwiki/moin/docs/user/creolewiki.rst

 **Notes**:

 Table cells start with a pipe symbol (``|``), and header cells start with a pipe symbol and equals sign (``|=``).
-The closing pipe symbol at the end of a row is completely optional.
+The closing pipe symbol at the end of a row is optional.

 **CREOLETODO** **RSTTODO**: Table headers are not interpreted as such when rendered.